Fundamentals of Actuarial Practice (FAP)

 The trial account provides access to FAP Module 1: Introduction/Role of the Professional Actuary, excluding the offline textbook readings, discussion forum, end-of-module exercise and evaluation form.
 Trial account participants are, therefore, able to view Module 1 and e-Learning system content as if they were candidates completing the course.

 The candidate should take advantage of all available study tools.
 The ACTEX / Edge FAP study guide covers material for the entire FAP course.
 It is now the only study guide for students wishing to have an additional study aid for the entire course.
-The ACTEX / Edge FAP Study Guide can help you in cutting down significant time time of course reading and note-taking, while also focusing on enhanced comprehension.
+The ACTEX / Edge FAP Study Guide can help you in cutting down significant time of course reading and note-taking, while also focusing on enhanced comprehension.

 The amount of material covered the exam is consistent with the Fellowship exams.
 As a result, the ACTEX/ Edge FAP study guide incorporates techniques the authors used to pass the Fellowship exams.
 The ACTEX Edge FAP Study Guide is available at the Actuarial Bookstore.
 The Deluxe Study package includes the FAP Study Guide, plus the 6 SOA FAP Required texts and solutions.